splunk/observability-workshop/docs/oncall/optional/multipass.md

 ## 3. Install SignalFx Agent

-An easy way to install the SignalFx Agent into your VM is to copy the install commands from the SignalFx UI, then run them directly within your VM.
+An easy way to install the SignalFx Agent into your VM is to copy the install commands from the Splunk UI, then run them directly within your VM.

-### 3.1 SignalFx UI
+### 3.1 Splunk UI

-Navigate to the **Integrations** tab within the SignalFx UI, where you will find the SignalFx SmartAgent tile on the top row.
+Navigate to the **Integrations** tab within the Splunk UI, where you will find the SignalFx SmartAgent tile on the top row.

 Click on the SmartAgent tile to open it...